top of page

 Next, calculate your total monthly income and compare it to your total monthly (projected) expenses.
 Do you spend more than you earn?
 If so, it's time to make some adjustments.

 Look for areas where you can reduce your spending, such as cooking your own meals instead of eating out, cancelling unnecessary subscriptions, or finding ways to save on utilities.
 For example, switch to a lower priced mobile phone plan, turn the heating down to save on electricity.
 These all add up and pennies make pounds!
+Just ask other students for their budgeting tips.

 Savings jar of pennies